 Have you moved offices or changed your contact numbers and forgotten to update your website or social media bio’s?
 That’s one way to lose the trust of a potential customer.
 Make an effort to check your content at regular intervals throughout the year and update where necessary.

-We tend to process images much faster than text, so using photos on your website is a good way to grab your visitors’ attention.
+Because we tend to process images much faster than text, using photos on your website is a good way to grab your visitors’ attention.
 However, poor quality images have the opposite effect and are likely to cause visitors to bounce off your site.

 Luckily, getting your hands on high-quality images is easy.
 Search the web for ‘free stock photography’ and you’ll find a number of sites offering good quality images you can use for your website, blog and social media posts.

 How well your business succeeds may depend heavily on how your website looks and functions.
-If you follow our tips and think of your website and social media channels as tools for connecting with your target market, you’ll have no trouble creating an online space that people want to engage with.
+By following our tips and thinking of your website and social media channels as tools for connecting with your target market, you’ll have no trouble creating an online space that people want to engage with.